Know more, remember more

 It is one of the key ingredients a pupil will draw upon to be successful in society, their career and the world of work.

 Cultural capital gives a pupil power.
 It helps them achieve goals and become successful.

 Cultural capital is having assets that give pupils the desire to aspire and achieve social mobility whatever their starting point.

-How do we promote Cultural Capital for Our Pupils?
+How do we promote it?

 We recognise that for pupils to aspire and be successful academically and in the wider areas of their lives, they need to be given rich and sustained opportunities to develop their cultural capital.